Microsoft Copilot

 The enterprise shield symbol/icon will appear near the top right to verify you are connected to the University of Toronto Microsoft Copilot:

-If you see either “Sign in”, or a blue medal icon beside your profile icon, or the shield symbol/icon is not next to your profile icon:
+If you see either “Sign in”, or a blue medal icon beside your profile icon, or the shield symbol/icon is not next to your profile icon: Big Chat AI sign-in means not protected

 This means you are not connected to the protected version of Microsoft Copilot, and your conversation and data are part of the general public Copilot version.

-Option A: Login from existing UTORid Microsoft services.
+Option A: Login through Microsoft with UTORid.

 Option B: Login from the Copilot page.